LostByteSoft/ConvertAACtoAC3/readme.md

     Jurassic.Park.1993.{Br1080pX264.Ac351}.eng.srt
     Jurassic.Park.1993.{Br1080pX264.Ac351}.chn.srt

-    VLC will auto load srt files if they have the same name of the video file.
+    -VLC will auto load srt files if they have the same name of the video file.